top of page

 7. A visit to St. Peter’s Church and the shrine of St. Oliver Plunkett is a must.
 The saint spent a lot of time in Drogheda and is credited with bringing the Jesuits to town and opening a number of schools.
 His preserved head forms the centrepiece of the shrine.

-9. Drogheda’s dynamic dining scene includes a number of top-notch restaurants, including the award-winning Scholar’s Townhouse; the Black Bull Inn; Weavers Bar & Venue; D’Vine Bistro and Tapas Bar; Goodwin’s Steakhouse & Grill Bar at the D Hotel; and The Bare Food Company Café, all of which are restaurants participating in the #sealouth #scenicseafoodtrail, and serve as restaurant stamp collection points!
+9. Drogheda’s dynamic dining scene includes a number of top-notch restaurants, including the award-winning Scholar’s Townhouse; the Black Bull Inn; Weavers Bar & Venue; D’Vine Bistro and Tapas Bar; Nelly's; Goodwin’s Steakhouse & Grill Bar at the D Hotel; and The Bare Food Company Café, all of which are restaurants participating in the #sealouth #scenicseafoodtrail, and serve as restaurant stamp collection points!

 There are four sea louth Drogheda passport stamp collection points: Drogheda Tourist Office, Drogheda Library, Highlanes Gallery and Drogheda Museum Millmount.
 Find out more about how the sea louth scenic seafood trail works here.